NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 ### Relate the classes

 Let's consider how the classes relate to each other.
-We can start by using a sequence diagram to illustrate the interactions between the classes.
+We can start by using a sequence diagram to illustrate class interactions.
 A sequence diagram shows the interactions between objects in a sequential order.
 The following diagram shows the interactions between the `CarPark`, `Sensor`, and `Display` classes.

 ```mermaid
 sequenceDiagram